top of page

 Irritable Bowel Syndrome

-IBS and IBD (irritable bowel disorder) can be related to food that's hard to digest, although there are many other causes.
-It's important to keep a record of symptoms so your vet can perform the necessary tests to make an accurate diagnosis.
+There are other, more serious causes of gut problems; it's important to keep a record of symptoms so your vet can perform the necessary tests to make an accurate diagnosis.
 Sometimes the cause is unknown, so changing a cat's diet (under the guidance of a vet or veterinary nutritionist) may be a good option.

 Impaired Protein Absorption